cmonty/braintree_ruby_examples/rails_s2s_checkout/README.md

-# rails_checkout
+# rails_s2s_checkout

 ## Overview

-This code is a demonstration of creating one time transactions using Braintree's transparent redirect API.
+This code is a demonstration of creating one time transactions using Braintree's server-to-server API.
 This example uses a custom form builder to generate the HTML as well as display errors and repopulate the form as necessary.
 See app/helpers/braintree_form_builder.rb.